ygeunkim/somanomaly/README.md

 You can see the following plots if writing each parameter.

 ```
--1  Plot reconstruction error for each epoch
+-1, --eror  Plot reconstruction error for each epoch
--2  Plot heatmap of SOM
+-2, --heat  Plot heatmap of SOM
--3  Plot heatmap of projection onto normal SOM
+-3, --pred  Plot heatmap of projection onto normal SOM
 ```

 ***